FelipeZerokun/100-days-python/Day_08_Caesar Cypher/Readme.md

 ## Project 8: Ceaser cipher

 A Ceaser Cipher is a cipher method that takes each word from a phrase and shifts them with another letter placed a number of spaces down the alphabet.
-This project lets the user encrypth or decrypt a phrase given by the same user.
+This project lets the user encrypt or decrypt a phrase given by the same user.

 There should be two modes for the cipher.
 Encode and Decode modes.
 The encode mode will be used to cipher a clear message by shifting the letters to the right position in the alphabet.
 The Decode mode should take a encrypted message and turn it normal by shifting the letters to the left position in the alphabet.